Master of Education papers in Global Studies in Education

 To enable students to become part of an online global community, it is intended that students proceed in a cohort, so numbers at Masters level will be limited to 25.

 There are four 30 point, 500 level papers, all taught fully online.
-CGSE courses are taught in A Semester (March) and B Semester (July).
+CGSE courses are taught in A Trimester (February) and B Trimester (July).
 These may be taken as part of the specialisation, or individually they may count towards another programme, with appropriate approval.
-Students need to consult with Centre staff or other Faculty members about their availability for supervision for research projects as either a Directed Study, Dissertation or Thesis.
+Students need to consult with Centre staff or other School members about their availability for supervision for research projects as either a Directed Study, Dissertation or Thesis.

 Specialisation in Global Studies